What does Kamado Tanjiro mean in Japanese?

 Kamado is a kitchen in the old Japanese days.
 Tanjiro’s TAN means charcoal and I think it comes from his family business.
 Let me explain what each kanji symbol stands for!

-The family name KAMADO
+The Family Name KAMADO

 KAMADO is a cooking stove in the old Japanese times.
 In a nutshell, a kitchen.
 Here’s the picture of it!

-The Kamado Shrine in Fukuoka prefecture
+The Origin of Kamado Name?
+Shrine in Fukuoka Prefecture

 There is a shrine named “the Kamado shrine” in Fukuoka prefecture in Japan.
 It’s beside Homanzan (Mt.
 Homan) which is well known as the place where those who lead ascetic life in the mountains train themselves.